KeshavMurthySN/KeshavMurthySN/README.md

 - **Python**:    Exploratory data analysis and visualization with Pandas/Matplotlib.

 ## 📊 What I Do
-- Perform data cleaning and transformation
+- Perform data cleaning and transformation.
-- Design intuitive dashboards and reports
+- Design intuitive dashboards and reports.
-- Analyze trends and provide insights for business growth
+- Analyze trends and provide insights for business growth.
-- Share simple, actionable stories from complex datasets
+- Share simple, actionable stories from complex datasets.

 ## 🌱 Currently Learning
 Exploring advanced Power BI features and DAX to create more powerful models.